zawyar/hackathon/README.md

 Assuming the future addition of a smart-contract in the application's logic, the data is organized in a way that ensures immutability.
 Once the logic is implemented in a smart contract, there can be no changes in the user's previous records.

-## Support for mining in the future
+## Support for mined currency

 Each transaction is organized in a manner appropriate to represent a mining block.
 Given additional development time , it is possible to convert the mining process from a centralized structure to a decentralized system.
+The shop can also be integrated with bitcoin systems to allow gamers to use their mined currency for buying games.

 ## Available Scripts Back-end